 The crowd (apparently comprising most of the population of south Italy) did indeed have an irresistible urge to turn the demure Brunei Gallery into a throbbing dance venue.
 The intoxicating rhythms often suggest those of organetto and launeddas in Sardinia.

 Cassandre Balbar decorated the vocals on wind instruments, including bagpipes—another good intercultural topic to explore, with various zampogna types in Italy, gaida around southeast Europe (for Bulgaria, see Timothy Rice, May it fill your soul; for the duda / volynka of Hutsuls in Ukraine, click here), and even British versions.
 Here’s the fine documentary Zampogna: the soul of southern Italy (David Marker, 2011):

-See also this sequel on the great Enza Pagliara.
+Note also this sequel on the great Enza Pagliara!